No767/pt-yolks/README.md

 periodically (every month) to ensure dependencies are always up-to-date.
 This is a fork of the official yolks repo, but with major upgrades and different bases.

-Go, Node.js, and Python images use Debian 11 as the base, and uses bash instead of ash.
-Java 8, 11, and 16 images are based on Ubuntu 20.04 ("Focal"), while Java 17, 18, and 19 images are based on Ubuntu 22.04 ("Jammy").
-All Java OpenJ9 images are based on Ubuntu 22.04.
+Go, Node.js, and Python images use Debian 11 as the base, and uses `bash` instead of `ash`.
+Java 8 and 11 images are based on Ubuntu 20.04 ("Focal"), while Java 17, and 20 images are based on Ubuntu 22.04 ("Jammy").
+All Java OpenJ9 images are based on Ubuntu 22.04, and all Java GraalVM images are based on Oracle Linux 9.

 Images are hosted on `ghcr.io` and exist under the `games`, `installers`, and `yolks` spaces.
 The following logic is used when determining which space an image will live under: